shourov22/ML-AI-Driven-Health-Monitoring/README.md

 ## **Health Monitoring System with ML Risk Prediction and AI‑Generated Advice**

-This project builds a machine‑learning model using a Random Forest classifier to predict a person's health risk level based on key health indicators.
-It also integrates the OpenAI API to generate personalized health advice based on the model’s prediction.
+This project builds a machine learning model using a Random Forest classifier to predict a person's health risk level based on key health indicators.
+It also integrates the OpenAI API to generate personalized health advice based on the model’s predicted risk level together with the patient’s health indicators.

 **Features**